From Data to Predictive Control: A Framework for Stochastic Linear Systems with Output Measurements: Parameter Identification

-The literature offers a diverse array of methods to tackle MLE problem~\cite{astrom1979maximum}.
+\textit{Discussion:} The literature offers a diverse array of methods to tackle the MLE problem~\cite{astrom1979maximum}.
 For instance, sampling-based approaches like particle filters and Markov Chain Monte Carlo based methods are explored in~\cite{mcmc-mle2} and~\cite{ninness2010bayesian}.
 However, these approaches require large number of samples to accurately model the likelihood function, especially for high-dimensional problems.
 In contrast, the EM algorithm, discussed in~\cite{GIBSON20051667,shumway-em}, scales to high-dimensional problems with moderate computational complexity.

-Another widely utilized approach for MLE is the Prediction Error Method~\cite{astrom1979maximum,simpson2022parameter}.
-This technique directly optimizes the likelihood using nonlinear programming.
-However, a primary limitation of these methods is their computational expense as data size increases.
+Another widely utilized approach for MLE is the Prediction Error Method~\cite{astrom1979maximum, simpson2022parameter}.
+This technique directly optimizes the likelihood using nonlinear programming.\footnote{ Recent results suggest that local optimization procedures may be sufficient to ensure asymptotic consistency of the estimated observer gain ~\cite{simpson2025identification}.} However, a primary limitation of these methods is their computational cost as data size increases.
 Conversely, the EM algorithm is less affected by increasing data sizes, since the conditional log-likelihood function $\mathcal{Q}(\theta, \theta^\prime)$ is independent of the data size.
-Consequently, the computational complexity of a single EM iteration scales linear with respect to data size $T$.
+Consequently, the computational complexity of a single EM iteration scales linearly with respect to data size $T$.

-The integration of a structural constraints into the EM algorithm was first explored by Kim and Taylor~\cite{kim1995restricted}, where the closed-form solutions in the M-step is replaced with a maximization by Newton's method.
-Similarly, Holmes et al.~\cite{holmes2013derivation} considered the integration of constraints for state-space model identification using the EM algorithm, where the M-step utilized a technique similar to block coordinate ascent.
-While any algorithm that guarantees a monotonic increase in the conditional log-likelihood is sufficient for convergence to a stationary point, empirical evidence suggests that the use of quasi-Newton methods can significantly accelerate this convergence~\cite{acceleration-em}.
-Motivated by these findings, we use the Limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) algorithm~\cite{fletcher2000practical} in our implementation.
-Furthermore, we utilize the analytical solutions to obtain global maximizer with minimal computational load contingent on their applicability~\cite{nemesin2014robust}.
+Another strategy to estimate dynamical models is using a large enough set of past input-output measurements to represent the internal state~\cite{Ljung1998}.
+This reduces the estimation to a least-squares problem and the computational efficiency and simplicity has motivated much recent work on direct data-driven methods with this parametrization~\cite{coulson2021distributionally, breschi2023data,chiuso2023harnessing}.
+However, such approaches do not allow for the incorporation of the structural constraints~\eqref{eq:sys_mat_param} and the resulting high state dimension would yield scalability issues in the later control design.